akielaries/akielaries.github.io/_pages/circuit.md

 ---
 permalink: /circuit/
 title: "Sweat Circuit"
-excerpt: "A press-start-and-go full-body circuit, about 34 minutes."
+excerpt: "A press-start-and-go full-body circuit, about 30 minutes."
 author_profile: true
 ---

-A roughly 34-minute full-body circuit: a mobility warm-up, three rounds of strength and cardio, then a cool-down.
+A roughly 30-minute full-body circuit: a mobility warm-up, three rounds of strength and cardio, then a cool-down.
 Press start and go.
 It speaks the next move, counts you down, and advances on its own.
-Every move has a one-line how-to, and a "watch demo" link if you want to see it.
+Every move has a one-line how-to, a reference photo of the start and end position, and a "watch demo" link.

 <style>
   #circuit { max-width: 620px; margin: 1rem auto; }